RyanJKS/data-analytics-power-bi-report/README.md

 ## Report Pages Deep Dive

-This section delves into the specifics of each page within our Power BI report.
+This section dives into the specifics of each page within our Power BI report.
 Each page is meticulously designed to cater to various analytical needs, from high-level executive summaries to detailed customer insights.
 For every report page, we provide an overview, visual setup explanations, and insights into the cross-filtering and highlighting features that interconnect the data visualizations, enhancing the report's interactivity and analytical depth.

 ### Executive Summary: High-Level Insights